Should your muscles be sore after every workout and have you walking side to side?

 What Causes DOMs?

 First and foremost, it’s important to understand what doesn’t cause DOMS: lactic acid.
-It is a common misconception that the accumulation and build up of lactic acid or toxic metabolic waste was the reason for our post-exercise pain.
+It is a common misconception that the accumulation and build up of lactic acid or toxic metabolic waste is the reason for our post-exercise pain.

-When it comes to how people view DOMS, there are two extremes.
+When it comes to how people view DOMs, there are two extremes.
 There are those that seek it no matter what.
 They gauge the effectiveness of their training by how sore they are the next day, thinking the sorer they are, the more progress they’ve made.
-Others avoid DOMS like a bad movie.
+Others avoid DOMs like a bad movie.
 For them, being sore isn’t pleasurable.

 So, which vantage point is correct? - Well, the answer is a loaded one.
 When it comes to soreness and whether or not it’s mandatory to making progress, the truth is, soreness isn’t a prerequisite for building muscle and there really can be gain without pain.
 However... in order to progress – whether your goal is to add muscle or lose fat – it's crucial to consistently challenge the body to adapt.
 This is done by making muscles work, pushing things, pulling things, picking heavy things up and putting them back down.
-The same people who avoid DOMS or hardly ever experience it, are usually the same people who find themselves wondering why they are never making any progress.
+The same people who avoid DOMs or hardly ever experience it, are usually the same people who find themselves wondering why they are never making any progress.
 When you try a new workout or unfamiliar exercise, your body is going to respond with some feedback.
 The most common response?
 Muscle soreness.